nuxeo-archives/org.eclipse.ecr/README.md

 ## Installing ECR without checking out the sources

 First download the [installer](http://osgi.nuxeo.org/downloads/ecr-installer.jar).

 Then run from the console

-`java -jar ecr-installer.jar ECR_INSTALL_DIR`
+    java -jar ecr-installer.jar ECR_INSTALL_DIR

-where ECR_INSTALL_DIR is the directory where you want to install ECR (it will be created if not exists).
+where `ECR_INSTALL_DIR` is the directory where you want to install ECR (it will be created if not exists).

 You may have to wait while the the installer will download ~27MB of data.
-When done got to the install directory and launch the `run.sh` script.
+When done, go to the install directory and launch the `run.sh` script.

 Windows script support is not yet available.
-If you ar eon windows you can create a similar windows run.cmd script ... to start the application.
+If you are on windows you can create a similar windows run.cmd script ... to start the application.

 ## Accessing ECR through HTTP